dancreightondev/markup-manipulation/README.md

     - Used to parse HTML files.

 ## `html-into-xml.py`
+**Replaces HTML references in an XML file with the corresponding HTML code.**
 ### Dependencies
 - Beautiful Soup (v4.10.0) `python -m pip install -U beautifulsoup4`
     - Used to parse HTML and XML files.